 Fitness level – No trouble walking.
 You must be fit for the stamina on the trek.
 With nature, one never knows as the gorilla families are always on the move, but our trackers are experts in finding them.
 Your trek may be easy 2 to 4 hours or it could be more arduous taking 5 to 8 hours.
 Our past groups had relatively easy treks.
 Gorilla trekking can vary tremendously as they continuously move through the rainforest.
 It is good to be prepared and weather can change with very little warning.
 The terrain can vary considerably.

 The Trek… Gorillas are the world’s largest primate weighing up to 600 pounds.
 But don’t forget the other amazing wildlife – Lions, elephants, hippos, crocs, balloons, monkeys, warthogs, waterbuck, birds and much more!
 You will be allowed up to one hour for viewing the gorillas.
-This is to ensure that the wild animals are not overexposed to the human presence.
-While watching them you’ll be able to be required to keep a minimum distance from them generally between 5 to 7 m and your guide to ensure that this is enforced.
+This is to ensure that the wild animals are not overexposed to human presence.
+While watching them you’ll be able to be required to keep a minimum distance from them, generally between 5 to 7 m and your guide to ensure that this is enforced.
 It depends on where the gorillas moved from the day before.
+Plan on hiking 3 to 4 hours.

-Travel Health & Meds – Anti-malaria pills are recommended.
+Travel Health & Meds – Anti-malaria pills are recommended, but no required.
 See more on this below.
 Contact your doctor for these.
-Also, a yellow fever inoculation is compulsory now but it may change.
+Bring inspect repellent with DEET.
+Also, a yellow fever inoculation (see below) is compulsory now but it may change.
 Contact your local health department or healthcare provider to get your shot which is good for life.
 Bring certificate with you as proof.
 Understand all your food and water is pure.
 However, it’s always a good idea to bring Imodium just in case.

-Hotel Transfers- We will collect arrival and departure times about 4 weeks prior departure to assist with airport transfers
+Hotel Transfers- We will collect arrival and departure times about 4 weeks prior to departure to assist with airport arrival transfers.
+Everyone flies round-trip into Entebbe.
+You may want to add a stopover en route.

 Baggage– Think light to ease your burden, not like you’re fleeing your homeland.
 Due to space limitations in the vehicles it is imperative that luggage be kept to a minimum.
 We suggest a barrel or soft bag (15 kg maximum) for your main gear, plus a smaller ‘day pack ‘ for inside the vehicle.
 Samsonite / hard bags / suitcases, etc. are not suitable as it makes packing very difficult.

 You change hotel properties several times.
-1 carry-on bag & 1 medium suitcase not to exceed 32lbs – weigh on a bathroom scale.
+1 carry-on bag & 1 medium suitcase not to exceed 40lbs – weigh on a bathroom scale.
 If you overpack by adding side pre-or post-trip luggage, make prior plans as to where to stow the excess luggage.
 You may be responsible for any overage charges.
-(So many cool new luggage trackers with GPS available now to prevent lost baggage!
-We like LugLoc, DynoTag, Samsung or Apple Trackers.)
+(So many cool new luggage trackers like Samsung or Apple Trackers.)
 Be sure to attach ID to carry-on and bag to assure your bag never gets left behind.

 Packing – Check Google Weather a week prior to departure.
 Temps should be 65° low to 80° high.
-There is not much rainfall in September.
-Read Packing 101 in Heading Abroad with AFS
+T

 Electric– Bring a EU 2 prong plug and a 3-prong plug.
 Lodges may have limited power at certain times of day.
 Don’t forget a portable backup charger, cords, gadgets, etc. Cell phones and tablets do not need a converter; you only need an adapter plug.
 AFSers often leave charger cords in room, so be sure to double-check your room before check out.
 All properties have hairdryers.
 Some lodges use solar power systems and have power available depending on how much sun there is that day so it’s a good idea to have battery power to charge your personal equipment as a backup.
 This is an especially good idea for something like a laptop which uses a lot of power.